Two Barriers to Music Therapy in Special Education

 Music therapy is grossly underutilized in special education settings across the country, but most especially in Utah.
 Here’s why.

-Even though students show significant progress with music therapy as a related service, the only school settings in Utah to utilize it in special education are the following:
+Even though students show significant progress with music therapy as a related service, only a handful of Utah schools currently utilize the power of music therapy.

 - Private schools (a small handful)

 With music therapy playing such a significant role in helping students progress on pre-academic, academic, and IEP goals (Individualized Education Plan), why is it that the vast majority of schools and districts do not allow it to enter in as a related service?

 We propose that the answer is twofold: 1) Lack of understanding about the impact of music therapy, and 2) Budget.

 #1 Need for More Understanding About Music Therapy

 I believe that a lack of understanding is at the heart of the resistance.
 Most administrators are not aware of the impact of music therapy as a related service, and they simply see it as an unnecessary cost.

 Understandably so–when we don’t have exposure to something and don’t see its impact, it’s hard to buy in to it.

 So the goal is to give as much exposure as possible to special education administrators so they can see and understand for themselves what music therapy can do for their students.
 This can be seen in the data, in teacher and student reports, and in actually seeing music therapy in action.